Points to Remember While Negotiating Job Offers

 At times even if you’re the superstar candidate and the company would love to cater to all your demands they might have certain hurdles they in fact can’t get across.
 If their budget for recruitment is decided at a certain amount for the year, they probably can’t go beyond that number.
 In which case, even though they would love to, they could not give you the salary you’re looking for.

 So, when such a situation presents itself, what you should do is try to negotiate within different areas.
-Maybe ask for a more flexible work option, maybe a one-off signing bonus, etc. If you are actually keen on the opportunity and can see that there are genuine constraints that cannot be altered, arrive at an optimal deal.
+Maybe ask for a more flexible work option, maybe a one-off sign-on bonus, etc. If you are actually keen on the opportunity and can see that there are genuine constraints that cannot be altered, arrive at an optimal deal.

 Another point to keep in mind is to understand that you’re dealing with a person and not the company.
 So, approach your negotiations in targeted ways.
 According to Harvard Business Review dealing with the leadership team directly is so much more different than dealing with HR.
 Which is absolutely correct!